 New Zealand is a fascinating place and exists as an effective parliamentary democracy while being one of the most sparsely populated countries on earth.
 As a “lost” part of the ancient super-continent it has a rare diversity of species and remains incredibly unspoiled.
 This diversity and preservation allows for study of science and ecology that can occur nowhere else in the world.
 Additionally, it is served by seven regular universities and several specialized language and culture associations.
 Infrastructure, health care, and technology are very comparable to what we have in the United States.
 These characteristics make New Zealand an ideal place for an undergraduate overseas experience.

 Requirements Fulfilled: IS 294 and IS 295 fulfill the 8-credit International Studies general education requirement.
-BIO 115 fulfills the Scientific and Quantitative Reasoning Category A general education requirement (may not be applied to the Biology major).
+BIO 115 fulfills the Scientific & Quantitative Reasoning Category A general education requirement (may not be applied to the Biology major).

 IS 294: Cultural Ecology of New Zealand (4 credits)